nathanielc/morgoth/README.md

 Morgoth is a framework for flexible anomaly detection algorithms packaged to be used with [Kapacitor](https:/github.com/influxdata/kapacitor)

-Morgoth provides a framework via the  for implementing the smaller pieces of an anomaly detection problem.
+Morgoth provides a framework for implementing the smaller pieces of an anomaly detection problem.

 The basic framework is that Morgoth maintains a dictionary of normal behaviors and compares new windows of data to the normal dictionary.
 If the new window of data is not found in the dictionary then it is considered anomalous.